Parking-Master/Simple-Mailer/README.md

   - **SUBJECT** \- The subject of the email (Can be left blank).
   - **BODY** \- The body of the email \- Can include pure HTML5 (Can be left blank).

-Be careful - there is a delay on sending emails.
-You can only send up to 2 emails per minute.
+_Be careful - there is a delay on sending emails.
+You can only send up to 1 email per minute._

 ## License
 MIT